Retention

 Your Best Prospects Already Left

-Winning back a churned customer costs 5x less than acquiring a new one.
+Winning back a churned customer costs 5x less than acquiring a new one; the [retention vs acquisition cost calculator](/retention-vs-acquisition-cost-calculator) shows the exact math.
 And yet most SaaS founders do zero win-back outreach.
 They treat churned customers as permanently lost.

 That's a mistake.
-5–15% of churned customers will reactivate if you reach out with the right message at the right time.
+5 to 15% of churned customers will reactivate if you reach out with the right message at the right time.

 When to Send Win-Back Campaigns